Latest Memorial Fund Research Bulletin

 Fatalities by State: Mid-Year 2014

 In the first half of 2014, more officers were killed in California (eight) than any other state.
 Florida, New York, Texas and Virginia all lost four officers in the first half of 2014.
 Four federal officers, three territorial and a military officer were also killed in the line of duty in the first six months of 2014.
-Fifteen states lost one officer.
-Twenty-one states and the District of Columbia did not lose an officer in the first half of this year.
+Seventeen states lost one officer.
+Twenty states and the District of Columbia did not lose an officer in the first half of this year.

 Circumstances of Fatal Shootings: Mid-Year 2014